-We recently completed extensive renovations at the McLaughlin Library on the University of Guelph campus.
-The scope included renovations to its entire existing lower and second levels with the goal of improving student spaces, providing additional compact shelving for its prized archival and special collections, enhancing staff work flow and replacing aging infrastructure.
+In 2018, we completed the McLaughlin Library on the University of Guelph campus.
+The 90,000 SF design included renovations to its entire existing lower and second levels with the goal of improving student spaces, providing additional compact shelving for its prized archival and special collections, enhancing staff work flow and replacing aging infrastructure.

 On the second floor we transformed the space, designing a maker space to promote innovative study and collaboration and creating a tailored, cohesive experience for users.
 An inventive solution to the study carrels was particularly impactful in our approach to this space.